 The White Paper – divided into three pillars containing 24 proposals – is a consultation and so we cannot be sure what legislative changes there will be.
 The most important proposals relating to affordable delivery relate to the planning process and changes to planning gain structures, but in addition a major theme is a further move towards home ownership.
-Robert Jenrick refers to “recreating an ownership society”, but many would say that has been Government policy since the first days of the Coalition in 2010.
+Housing Secretary Robert Jenrick refers to “recreating an ownership society”, but many would say that has been Government policy since the first days of the coalition in 2010.

 The major proposals affecting affordable supply are:

 - the introduction of a new Infrastructure Levy (IL)

 - new categories of planning zones – Growth, Renewal and Protected Areas – speeding up planning with a provision for automatic Outline Permission for stated relevant development types

 - provisions to speed up local plan deadlines with a maximum period of 30 months.

 However, s.106 Agreements will not be abolished, rather although the obligation for affordable housing provision will move to the IL, s.106 could still be used for tenure requirements and affordable user restrictions as well as mortgagee protection.

 The two most relevant proposals in the changes to the existing system document are: